radman/notification_system/README.md

 ### Notifications ###

 A notification represents a bunch of information scheduled to be delivered to a particular user.
-A notification may be associated to an event.

-Users can subscribe / unsubscribe to any notification.
+A notification may be associated to an event, and users can subscribe / unsubscribe to any notification.

+A notification is considered pending on and after its scheduled delivery date.
+Notifications are NOT sent automatically.
+You will need to use a scheduler of some sort to periodically call `Notification.deliver_pending`.
+This will grab all pending notifications, and deliver them to their recipients IF they are subscribed to receive that type of notification.
+IF they are not subscribed, the pending notification is destroyed (TODO).

+Delivery assumes the existence of a `NotificationMailer`.
+(TODO: make more general - allow configuration options).
+The mailer method name will have to correspond to the notification class name.
+For example, a notification class called `NewCommentNotification` will try to use the `new_comment_notification` mailer method.

 TODO: explain this a bit better